 The valuer is required to provide customer service levels that can respond to valuation enquiries and objections throughout the objection period.
 All enquiries and objections must be responded to in accordance with contract requirements and statutory guidelines.
 The valuer needs to maintain a record of all documentation and correspondence (in the VGV approved valuation system) necessary to determine the objection and support any recommendation of adjustment.

-If a valid objection is lodged, the valuer must provide the objector with a reasonable opportunity to discuss their objection and the valuer is required to determine the valuation objection and advise the objector in writing of his/her decision within four months of receiving the objection:
+If a valid objection is lodged, the valuer must provide the objector with a reasonable opportunity to discuss their objection and the valuer is required to determine the valuation objection and advise Valuer roles, responsibilities, and expectations